Junoon – Aisi Nafrat Toh Kaisa Ishq: Plot summary

 In this video, the achievements of Ramdhari were shown.
 Suddenly, a video of Sudha and Meera was played.
 Meera sat there in shock.
 She wondered how her video reached the village.
 Prithvi tells the people that they are so stupid that they are pointing fingers at the person who had managed the lives of the people.
 Prithvi says the reason for all this error was Meera.
 He throws her in front of him.
 She tells Prithvi that she is not responsible for any of this and that Prithvi had no other choice but to believe her.
 Prithvi was about to continue the argument but the villager said that it is not the question about who did this, the question is – Is Sudha Alive?
 Data agrees.

 Data finally accepts Meera as his daughter.
 In shame and shock Prithvi stood there.
-The Panchs said that Data had said a very big lie.
+The Panchs said that Data had told a lie.
 He would have to give up his Sarpanch Ki Pagdi.
 He agreed and was about to leave with Meera to Delhi but was stopped by the members of the Panchayati Raj System.
 They said he was forbidden to go out of the village till his punishment term got over.
 Meera pleaded them by saying whatever her mother did not do she will fulfill it.
 The next day Prithvi dragged Meera to a new room from the loft room as told by Prabha.
 Lakhan got angry and asked Prithvi what he was doing.
 They got physical but were stopped by Data.
 Prabha came and told Data that she told Prithvi to give a new room to Meera as she was the daughter of the house.

 The next day Sarpanch came and told Data to give up his role of being a Sarpanch.
 He was about to give the Pagdi but was stopped by his daughter, Meera.
 Lakhan was shocked.
 Lakhan told Data to tell Meera what her mother had done 20 years back.
 The truth was that Prithvi and Meera were engaged.
 In sadness Meera deleted the photos of Akash from her phone.
 That night Data sends Meera back to Delhi.
 Lakhan saw this.
 He informed the driver to bring her back the next day.
 When Data came home the next day, he was shocked to see a group of men with sticks all ready to beat up Ramdhari.